param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 <img src = "https://user-images.githubusercontent.com/61198990/160461817-324d9120-490a-4b97-b038-380e8dda0c74.jpg">
 </p>

 In the given model, there are two parallel pipelines for text and image data which in a way perform feature extraction.
 The outputs of these pipelines are concatenated into a single context vector which then passes through dense layers.
 The Embedding layer of the text pipeline was freezed as was done in the individual model.
+Extra dense layers can be added after concatenating to increase mode complexity but for this problem, it seems unnecessary.
 <hr>

 ## Evaluation